Today we are reviewing WP All Import, a plugin that makes it easy to import CSV and XML files into WordPress.

 Until March 31st, the Standard license is priced at $99 and the Developer license is priced at $199.

 Beginning April 1st, the Standard license will be priced at $199 and the Developer license will be priced at $299.
-The difference with the two is that the Developer licence allows you to use the plugin to build a site for a client, then transfer ownership of that site + the plugin itself to your client.
+The difference between the two is that the Developer license allows you to use the plugin to build a site for a client, then transfer ownership of that site + the plugin itself to your client.
 Both allow you unlimited usage and updates.

 Considering the value provided by this plugin and the fact that it is quite unique, I believe the price is justified.
 If you’re interested in getting this plugin, I strongly suggest you take advantage of the current offer and save $100 on either the Standard or Developer licenses.

-You can upgrade from the Standard licence to the Developer licence at any point in time by paying the difference.
+You can upgrade from the Standard license to the Developer license at any point in time by paying the difference.